sivkri/ImageColorAnalysis/README.md

    location = Saved location = /home/username/Documents

-This will give output like below.
 If you want to redirect all the output to a text file then use "python2.7 create_bash_files.py >created_text.txt".

 Result file should be in the file -> /home/username/Documents/created_text.txt